WHQT: Early years

 In 1983, the station was sold to EZ Communications, which changed its call sign to WEZI, and rebranded as "E-Z 105."
 The station continued with its easy listening format, although it began making the transition to a soft adult contemporary format by reducing the instrumentals and adding more vocals.
-By the mid 1980s, the audience for the easy listening format was aging, while advertisers prefer younger to middle-aged listeners.
+By the mid-1980s, the audience for the easy listening format was aging, while advertisers prefer younger to middle-aged listeners.

 Hot 105

-On January 10, 1985, at 6 a.m., the station changed to a hybrid CHR/Urban Contemporary (or "CHUrban") format as WHQT under the new moniker "Hot 105".
+On January 10, 1985, at 6 am, the station changed to a hybrid CHR/Urban Contemporary (or "CHUrban") format as WHQT under the new moniker "Hot 105".
 "Yo Little Brother" by Nolan Thomas was the first song for WHQT.
 The station's initial musical slant was described as "triethnic", playing a mix of R&B, Freestyle Dance, Hip-Hop, and Pop hits, all targeted at Miami's young black, white, and Hispanic audience, but by 1987, WHQT moved a bit closer to Mainstream Top 40, playing a larger dose of contemporary artists popular at the time such as Rick Astley, Madonna and Def Leppard.
-Another notable feature of the station during this era was a no DJ music intensive daypart from 9 a.m. to 5 p.m., predating the current trend in automated jockless radio.
+Another notable feature of the station during this era was a no DJ music intensive daypart from 9 am to 5 pm, predating the current trend in automated jockless radio.

-With fierce competition from Y-100 and Power 96, Hot 105 dropped their highly successful Mainstream Top 40/CHUrban format and went into a full-fledged Urban Contemporary format in late 1988 with the new slogan The fresh new sound of Hot 105.
+With fierce competition from Y100 and Power 96, Hot 105 dropped their highly successful Mainstream Top 40/CHUrban format and went into a full-fledged Urban Contemporary format in September 1988 with the new slogan The fresh new sound of Hot 105.
 The main competitor was soon to be future sister station, WEDR (99 Jamz).
 The two stations competed for the 18-49 year old African-American demographic until 1992, when WHQT evolved to Urban Adult Contemporary.
 Around that time, Cox purchased both stations, which led to the end of their competition.

 For some time, Hot 105 was the only Adult R&B/Soul station in the market until October 2006, when it gained competition from WMIB, a former Hip Hop station that moved to Urban AC under the ownership of Clear Channel Communications (now iHeartMedia, Inc.).
 WMIB returned to Urban Contemporary in late 2008.